azeljkovic/linux_setup/README.md

 # linux_setup
 Shell script for initial setup of my Ubuntu Linux machines.
-The script will download and install software and download zsh configuration.

 ## How to use it?
 1. Download the install.sh script